 CODA “CREATE & GROW” WORKSHOPS FOR ADULTS WITH LEARNING DISABILITIES

-This Summer, Coda ran a week of Creative Workshops for adults with moderate learning difficulties.
+In Summer 2016, Coda ran a week of Creative Workshops for adults with moderate learning difficulties.
 It was a fantastic week of workshops – ranging from music, drama and art through to planting and growing and cooking.
 Among many other activities, participants created music, an opera, beautiful pieces of artwork and delicious pizza – to see the full details click here